roahmlab/RAPTOR/Coding/README.md

  - Using `q`, `q_d`, `q_dd` in the trajectory class, we will compute the forward kinematics of each joints or the torque requried, depending on which kinematics/dynamics class it is.
  - If `compute_derivatives` is true, we will use `pq_pz`, `pq_d_pz`, `pq_dd_pz` in the trajectory class to compute the gradient of the forward kinematics or inverse dynamics with respect to the decision variable `z`.
  - The results will be stored inside the class for the constraints classes to access.

+For more information, please refer to [README](../KinematicsDynamics/README.md) in `KinematicsDynamics/` folder.

  ### Constraints
 This class implements different types of constraints that will be later put into the optimization.